MSC Meraviglia

+She is the prototype of a class of 5 ships.
+A 6th ship seem to be cancelled.
+(IMO 9860312, yard number I34).

 History

 The ship initially operated in the western Mediterranean also cruised in Northern Europe as of summer 2019, but repositioned to the United States for the first time, to New York and Miami, in fall 2019, to sail to the Caribbean as part of a North American expansion program by MSC.

 Design and construction

 The vessel's name was announced, and steel was cut, at a ceremony held at Chantiers de l'Atlantique on 20 April 2015.
 The ship was formally named on 3 June 2017 by her godmother, Italian actress Sophia Loren at a ceremony in Le Havre, which also featured French actor Patrick Bruel, musical group Kids United, and comedian Gad Elmaleh.

 The building of MSC Meraviglia was shown in the second episode of the Science Channel series, Building Giants, and titled "Monster Cruise Ship".

 The ship's facilities include a promenade with a long LED roof, a water park with water slides, a rope course and a theater.
+The ship overall has less passenger space and more passengers onboard than other similar cruise ships.
 The ship also has over ten dining areas and a spa.

+The ship has the option to plugin whilst in port (and turnoff the engines) an option known as cold ironing.